 - Provide resources for tobacco users to get the help they need to quit for good.

 We encourage all individuals who use tobacco and tobacco-derived products to access smoking cessation programs and services at the College Health Services Offices.
-We invite tobacco users to review the Smoke Free Policy.
-This policy shall be strictly enforced and violators will be subject to conduct procedures outlined in the Student Code of Conduct and/or fines.
+We invite tobacco users to review the Tobacco-Free Policy.
+This policy shall be strictly enforced, and violators will be subject to conduct procedures outlined in the Student Code of Conduct and/or fines.

 ÃØÉ«´«Ã½ is committed to creating an accessible and inclusive environment for pregnant and parenting students.